D4vKry/arch-cleaner/README.md

 Any issues, bugs, or Pull Requests are welcome in the repository's issues section.

-Project protected by MIT License, free to use
+Project protected by MIT License, free to use.